 - Patented design maintains generator natural cooling air flow; keep generator portable.

 Another option is a steel enclosure. (click here to see a steel enclosure kit on Amazon )

-These do provide a safe way to operate the generator but they are quite expensive and they do generally require professional installation.
+These provide a safe way to operate the generator, but they are quite expensive and generally require professional installation.

 You may need to lay a pad of cement to install the enclosure on.

 In addition to the possibly prohibitive price, another big downside to a steel enclosure is that it is not portable.

 It’s fine to use at home but if you want to move your portable generator, you’ll be stuck without a safe way to power it in wet conditions everywhere else.

 You can find similar enclosures made from retrofitted plastic.

 These tend to be a bit cheaper than the steel ones but there is a serious concern that the sheds will lead to overheating or possibly even fire.